 - Board Relationships with Staff and Volunteers

-To enroll 10 or more employees in Nonprofit Board and Volunteer Development, or to integrate any of our business skills courses with your Learning Management System, submit your request using our contact form or call 1-888-658-6641 during our normal business hours 9:00 am - 5:30 pm EST, M - F. One of our representatives will gladly assist you.
+To enroll 10 or more employees in Nonprofit Board and Volunteer Development training, or to integrate any of our business skills courses with your Learning Management System, submit your request using our contact form or call 1-888-658-6641 during our normal business hours 9:00 am - 5:30 pm EST, M - F. One of our representatives will gladly assist you.

 After completing Nonprofit Board and Volunteer Development you should be able to: